ddarwin/newrelic-webhook-to-snmp-trap-java/README.md

 2. Edit the log4j.properties file to change the logging level or destination.
 Used logging levels are INFO (default), DEBUG.
 3. The Agent is an executable JAR file.
 Run with the command: 'java -jar NRwh2Trap.jar'.
 Be sure you are pointing to a Java 1.8 or higher JRE/JDK.

+## Test access to the WebHook Listener from the Web

+The New Relic WebHook listener must be accessible from the Internet to receive Alerts from New Relic.
+You can test access using a browser:

+- HelloWorld test: from a browser enter the URL, http://\<webhook-listener-host\>:\<webhook-listener-port\>/hello/world This should return the message "Hello World"

+- Test Trap: from a browser enter the URL, http://\<webhook-listener-host\>:\<webhook-listener-port\>/testTrap This should return the message "Test Trap Generated"

+If these tests fail then either the webhook listener process is not reachable or the NRwh2Trap process is not running, or both.
+To resolve:
+   - Ensure the process is started by running the process, java -jar NRwh2Trap.jar.
+   - Make sure your WebHook listener host:port are public and can be reached from the New Relic Cloud Service.

+## Create a New Relic notification channel

+Create a [New Relic WebHook Alert Notification Channel](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/alert-notifications/notification-channels-control-where-send-alerts) to receive Alert notifications to the NRwh2Trap service.
+The "base Url" value for the WebHook channel should be of the form, http://\<webhook-listener-host\>:\<webhook-listener-port\>/webhook.